-Assistant Superintendent, Human Resources Director, O Classified Human Resources Assistant Superintendent, Business Services Assistant Superintendent, Educational Services Other Director, S Director, I Student Support Services Facilities Compliance Officer will promptly notify the coplaint. mplainant if another em ployee is designated to investigate the Nan nplaint filed by: ne: Address: phone Number(s): c: h: w:
+Assistant Superintendent, Human Resources

+Assistant Superintendent, Business Services Assistant Superintendent, Educational Services Other Director, Classified Human Resources Director, Student Support Services Director, Facilities h:

+The Compliance Officer will promptly notify the complainant if another employee is designated to investigate the complaint.

+Complaint filed by: Name: Address: Telephone Number(s): c:

+W:

+Place a check next to the kind of complaint you are presenting:

 Program: Discrimination on basis of: Other:

 Program for Age

 English Learners Ancestry and/or National Origin

 Career/Technical Bullying

 Ed. & Civil Rights Color

 Child Nutrition Ethnic Group Identification

 Consolidated Gender

 Categorical Programs Harassment

 Educational Equity Intimidation

 Gifted & Talented Physical/Mental Disability

 Education (GATE) Race

 State- Religion

 Compensatory Education Sex

 (SCE) Sexual Harassment

 Migrant Education Sexual Orientation

 Special Education Based on Association with a

 Title I group or person with one or more of these

 Vocational actual/ perceived characteristics

 Education

-UNIFORM COMPLAINT FORM - Page 2
+00235857.2 APPENDIX C: WILLIAMS COMPLAINT PROCEDURES FORM

-Name of school, program n or office or name of employee and job location a gainst whom charge or complaint is directed:
+Name of school, program or office or name of employee and job location against whom charge or complaint is directed:

-Nature of complaint (atta ach additional pages if necessary):
+Nature of complaint (attach additional pages if necessary):

-When did event(s) occur ?
+When did event(s) occur?
 Date(s):

-To whom have you spoke en?
+To whom have you spoken?
 Write name(s) and date(s) in spaces provided.

 Title Principal: Name Date(s)

 Assistant Principal:

 Counselor

 Teacher

 Supervisor

-Staff Member Other
+Staff Member

 Other

-What was the result of the ne discussion?
+What was the result of the discussion?

-If you desire a remedy o r wish the District to take a particular course of ac ction, please specify:
+If you desire a remedy or wish the District to take a particular course of action, please specify:

-bargaining agreement; tha strict will maintain this information confidential, to at I will be protected from retaliation for filing this t this matter; and if such information is available, I ag is true and correct. complaint; that the District may request
+I understand that the District will maintain this information confidential, to the extent provided by law or collective bargaining agreement; that I will be protected from retaliation for filing this complaint; that the District may request further information about this matter; and if such information is available, I agree to present it upon request.

+I believe that the foregoing is true and correct.

+Date

-Signature Date
+Signature

-MEDIATION: I have be complaint. een offered and (accept/reject) an opportunity for mediation for this
+MEDIATION: I have been offered and (accept/reject) complaint.

+an opportunity for mediation for this
-A

-August 2019

-APPENDIX D: SEXUAL HARASSMENT PREVENTION
+August 2019 APPENDIX D: SEXUAL HARASSMENT PREVENTION

-Administrative Regulation 5145.7
+Administrative Regulation 5145.7.